charliehou1920/RNNs-On-Trading/README.md

 (4) Best_Model_loss_history.png: This is a screen shot which records the loss per epoch in our best mode

+(5) Best_Model_Training_Log.txt: This log file records each training epoch and the best accuracy score

-(5) README.md: The README file provides a generalization for this mini project
+(6) README.md: The README file provides a generalization for this mini project

 ---------------------------------------------------------------------------------------------------